Longyearbyen – Bergen

 You’ll arrive in Bergen, a beautiful city on Norway’s west coast.
 Majestic peaks famously surround the city, earning Bergen the nickname of ‘The City of Seven Mountains’.

-It’s time to disembark the ship and take a transfer to the airport.
+It’s time to disembark the ship and make your own way to the airport.
 Say a fond farewell to your fellow passengers and the crew of MS Trollfjord, who made your Svalbard Express journey so comfortable.
+Alternatively, you could choose to extend your stay in Norway.

 You won’t soon forget the slices of paradise you’ve seen along the Norwegian coast as part of this iconic cruise.
 If you’ve taken in optional excursions, you will have photos of you kayaking, hiking, fishing, or cycling in some of the most beautiful scenery you’ve ever seen.